-Figure 33 indicates the correlation between unwashed gums and CCD formation.
+Figure 33 indicates the correlation between unwashed gums and CCD formation as compared to base gasoline without detergent.
 Thus, the Charter allows compliance to either an unwashed gum limit or a CCD requirement.

 As emission standards become more stringent, it is critical for fuel quality to support improvements in emission control technology to meet these limits.
 Detergent additives that prevent the formation of CCDs have the benefit of helping meet environmental standards while improving vehicle performance.